 Moscow starts mass Covid-19 vaccination with its Sputnik V shot

-Scientists concerned about speed Russia gave regulatory go-ahead before full trials to test its safety and efficacy completed
+Some scientists concerned at speed of regulatory go-ahead and mass inoculations launch

-View of vials on a production line at the factory of British multinational pharmaceutical company GlaxoSmithKline (GSK).
-Photograph: Francois Lo Presti / AFP Getty Images
+The Russian-made vaccine will be given first to doctors and other medical workers, teachers and social workers because they ran the highest risk of exposure to the disease.
+Photograph: Kirill Kudryavtsev AFP via Getty Images

-Moscow began distributing the Sputnik V Covid-19 shot via 70 clinics on Saturday, marking Russia’s first mass vaccination against the disease, the city’s coronavirus task force said.
+Moscow began distributing the Sputnik V Covid-19 shot via 70 clinics over the weekend, marking Russia’s first mass vaccination against the disease, the city’s coronavirus task force said.

-The task force said the Russian-made vaccine would first be made available to doctors and other medical workers, teachers and social workers because they ran the highest risk of exposure to the disease.
+The Russian-made vaccine would first be made available to doctors and other medical workers, teachers and social workers because they ran the highest risk of exposure to the disease, it added.

-“You are working at an educational institution and have top-priority for the Covid-19 vaccine, free of charge,” read a phone text message received by one Muscovite, an elementary school teacher, early on Saturday and seen by Reuters.
+“You are working at an educational institution and have top-priority for the Covid-19 vaccine, free of charge,” read a phone text message received early on Saturday by one Muscovite, an elementary school teacher.

-Moscow, the epicentre of Russia’s coronavirus outbreak, registered 7,993 new cases overnight, up from 6,868 a day before and well above the daily tallies of around 700 seen in early September.
+“In prospect, we have to vaccinate six to seven million people,” Moscow’s mayor Sergei Sobyanin told state TV Rossiya-1 in an interview on Sunday when the country reported yet another record high number of new cases.

+Russia reported a daily increase of 29,039 new cases, taking the national total to 2,460,770 since the pandemic began, while the official national death toll rose to 43,141.

 The age for those receiving shots is capped at 60.
 People with certain underlying health conditions, pregnant women and those who have had a respiratory illness for the past two weeks are barred from vaccination.

-Scientists have raised concerns about the speed at which Russia has worked, giving the regulatory go-ahead for its vaccines and launching mass vaccinations before full trials to test its safety and efficacy had been completed.
+Scientists have raised concerns about the speed at which Russia has worked, giving the regulatory go-ahead for its vaccines and launching mass vaccinations before full trials to test its safety and efficacy had been completed and associated data have been published.

 The Sputnik V vaccine is administered in two injections, with the second dose is expected to be given 21 days after the first.